JuneSoftware/BasicDB/README.md

 The Database.cs file contains all the properties and methods to access the database.

-These are the 3 basic methods to interact with the database:
+These are the 3 fundamental methods to interact with the database:

 ```csharp
 // Executes a SQL statement against the connection and returns the number of rows affected.